Safe, Comfortable Wisdom Teeth Removal Procedure

 It is believed that third molars are also called wisdom teeth because they appear as the patient matures and they erupt much later than the other teeth.
 For most people, problems with wisdom teeth come between the ages of 15-25.
 Even those who don’t have pain from their wisdom teeth may be at risk and should have their teeth examined at least once a year.
 If there is not enough room in the mouth for the third molars to come through the gums, it may lead to a cyst formation, possible crowding, infection or damage to the surrounding teeth.

 Because the body heals faster when it is younger, we encourage patients to have their impacted wisdom teeth removed early.
-As you age, the healing process is less predictable, and complication rates are higher.
+As you age, the healing process is less predictable, and complication rates for the wisdom teeth removal procedure are higher.

 We recognize that many patients fear the process of removing their wisdom teeth, and we do all we can to ease anxiety in a comfortable, calm environment.
 We offer several sedation options to ensure that you are relaxed as your third molars are removed.